Marketing Toolkit - Client Letters

 Helping you to communicate better with your clients

-In this section you can find our client letters.
+In this section, you will find our client letters.
 Client communication is arguably one of the most important parts of your role as a financial adviser.
-Yet, with little time to spare, client contact can sometimes be left by the wayside.
-This is where we hope Adviser-Hub can help; we have created a selection of draft letters aimed at communicating with your clients across a range of issues, such as reviewing their investments, looking at their annuity options, updating them on economic developments and much more.
-Below you can download any of these letters and tailor them to your business style and clients.
+However, with little time to spare, client contact can sometimes be left by the wayside.

 The importance of clients

-A client care letter that is straightforward, contains the necessary information and is easy to comprehend can help better your business by: showing the values and outstanding service levels of your business.
-This can reduce possible complaints, by plainly explaining what a client should anticipate, particularly regarding cost.
+Business professionals write letters to clients for many reasons – these might include marketing a product or service, starting a new business, or addressing customer concerns.
+A client care letter that is straightforward, contains the necessary information, and is easy to comprehend showcases the values and outstanding service levels of your business.
+It can also help to manage expectations by clearly explaining what a client should anticipate, particularly regarding cost.

 When should you write client letters?